gigalixir/gigalixir-cli/docs/source/main.rst

 How to Set Up a Custom Domain
 =============================

+Important!
+Right now, if you have multiple custom domains set for your app, all domain DNS entries must point to tls.gigalixir.com.
+Let's Encrypt issues a single certificate for all N domains on your app.
+If any single domain can not be authorized, the entire certificate fails to be provisioned.
+We're working on mitigating this issue.

 After your first deploy, you can see your app by visiting https://$APP_NAME.gigalixirapp.com/, but if you want, you can point your own domain such as www.example.com to your app.
 To do this, first modify your DNS records and point your domain to :bash:`tls.gigalixir.com` using a CNAME record.
 Then, run the following command to add a custom domain.

 .. code-block:: bash

     gigalixir add_domain $APP_NAME www.example.com

 This will do a few things.
 It registers your fully qualified domain name in the load balancer so that it knows to direct traffic to your containers.
 It also sets up SSL/TLS encryption for you.
 For more information on how SSL/TLS works, see :ref:`how-tls-works`.

 How to Set Up SSL/TLS
 =====================